Common Reasons For Member Disputes And Lawsuits

 A Fiduciary Duty is Owed to All Members of a NJ LLC

 All members of an LLC owe what is known as a fiduciary duty to one another.
 This fiduciary duty stems from the nature of the business relationship.
 The relationship between members is that of partners in a Partnership.
 It is a relationship built on and requires trust, confidence, and good faith.
-Every member owes this duty to all of his/her fellow members, just as all partners owe a fiduciary duty to one another in a partnership.
+Every member owes this duty to all his/her fellow members, just as all partners owe a fiduciary duty to one another in a partnership.

 New Jersey law allows for legal action to be taken by a member against other members, officers, and directors of companies who violate their fiduciary duty by operating the business in a manner that is detrimental to the members.
-For example, a member is prohibited from making a decision on behalf of the business for the sole purpose of personal financial gain, regardless of whether or not the decision is in line with the company’s normal business operations.
+For example, a member is prohibited from making a decision on behalf of the business for the sole purpose of personal financial gain, regardless of whether the decision is in line with the company’s normal business operations.

-In corporate transactions where the majority of members, directors, and/or officers stand to realize a sizeable personal benefit, it is of the utmost importance that they respect their fiduciary duty owed to all members.
+In corporate transactions where most members, directors, and/or officers stand to realize a sizeable personal benefit, it is of the utmost importance that they respect their fiduciary duty owed to all members.
 If they do not uphold this duty and a member brings a claim alleging a breach of fiduciary duty, the burden is on the majority member to prove that the transaction was fair and equitable to all members.
 One must also keep in mind that the fiduciary duty of good faith and fair dealing requires truthfulness and transparency on behalf of majority member, directors, and officers.
 Any information that is misleading, inaccurate, or simply false is considered a breach of this duty and the minority member will have a rightful cause of action under NJ law.

 Wrongful Expulsion From an LLC